aws-samples/aws-xray-dotnet-webapp/README.md

 4. Fill it into web.config key "RDS_CONNECTION_STRING" for [.NET](https://github.com/aws-samples/aws-xray-dotnet-webapp/blob/master/DotNET/src/Web.config#L38) and fill the string for [.NETCore](https://github.com/aws-samples/aws-xray-dotnet-webapp/blob/master/DotNETCore/Controllers/ProductsController.cs#L142)
 5. Uncomment call to `QuerySql()` for [.NET](https://github.com/aws-samples/aws-xray-dotnet-webapp/blob/master/DotNET/src/Controllers/ProductsController.cs#L42) and [.NETCore](https://github.com/aws-samples/aws-xray-dotnet-webapp/blob/master/DotNETCore/Controllers/ProductsController.cs#L64)

-## How to Run The App (X-Ray .NET Agent)
+## How to Run The App for X-Ray .NET Agent

-Sample apps for .NET Agent are identical to the ones for .NET SDK, except that samples for .NET SDK have been instrumented with X-Ray .NET SDK, while samples for .NET Agent are not.
+Sample apps for .NET Agent are identical to the ones for .NET SDK, except that the later have been instrumented with X-Ray .NET SDK, while the former are not.

-You can install .NET Agent to automatically instrument .NET tracing SDK into the applications by following the requirement and steps below.
+You can install .NET Agent to automatically instrument .NET SDK into the sample applications by following the requirement and steps below.

 ### Requirement